arkovia/acts/constitution-act.md

 The process to amend the constitution or any of it's protected acts is as follows:

 1. A change is proposed.
-2. Voting takes place for a minimum of one week, and a maximum 6 months before the result is hardened.
+2. Voting takes place for a minimum of one week, and a maximum 6 months before the result is finalised.
 2. The proposed change must attain atleast `25%+` of the voting population **plus** approval of atleast `50%+`.
 3. If the proposed change meets this criteria at any time, it becomes an accepted change and is implemented.